-- 18 companies used the Black-Scholes-Merton/Closed-form model to value ESOs.
-Five companies used the Binomial/Lattice model.
-Six companies did not grant any employee stock options in 2013.
-Microsoft Corporation granted 2 million ESOs primarily in conjunction with business acquisitions without disclosure of any valuation information. - Two companies chose a 7 year contractual term.
-All other companies had the 10 year contractual term for their stock options. - The 2013 average expected term was 6.1 years with a range of 3.3 to 8.9. - One company used a suboptimal exercise factor as an input to the Binomial model using a factor of 1.41. - Three companies estimated expected volatility based on implied volatility exclusively.
-Fifteen companies used a blended volatility consisting of historical and implied volatilities.
-Four companies utilized historical volatility exclusively to estimate expected volatility. - One company has reported in prior years the skewness and kurtosis of the stock price time series. - Two companies disclosed their expected forfeiture rate in their 10-K filings.
+- Thirteen companies used the Black-Scholes-Merton/Closed-form model to value ESOs.
+Six companies used the Binomial/Lattice model.
+Eleven companies did not grant any employee stock options in 2017. - The 2017 average expected term was 6.5 years with a range of 4.2 to 9.6. - Disney used an exercise multiple as an input to the Binomial model using a suboptimal exercise factor of 1.6. - One company estimated expected volatility based on implied volatility, exclusively.
+Eleven companies used a combined volatility consisting of historical and implied volatilities.
+Two companies utilized historical volatility, exclusively.
+One company estimated expected volatility based on the implied volatility of traded options. - Two companies disclosed their expected forfeiture rate in their 10-K filings.

-To download a free copy of our complete table, including links to the combined 10-K and DEF 14A filings, click here.
+To download a free copy of our complete table, click here.